giantswarm/docs/src/content/general/organizations/index.md

 ## Access control

-The management API relies on single sign-on using each customer's own identity provider for authentication.
+The Management API relies on single sign-on using each customer's own identity provider for authentication.

 As the customer's admin for an installation, you decide which users should get access to an organization's resources.
 You do so by associating the user or group identifiers from your own identity provider with permissions for resources in the organization's namespace.
 All of this is done using standard Kubernetes RBAC elements: